 NOTE: Students are required to take COM 101/201/301/401 in sequence.
 Restricted to COM majors and minors only.
-Required for Communications Majors and Minors.
 Offered fall semester.

 COM 110.
 Introduction to Communication Arts.
 (3)

 A survey course in the history, development, and current problems of the mass media (newspaper, magazines, radio, television, books, film, recorded music, and the Internet).
 Development in telecommunications technology will also be included.